AtomSurf : Surface Representation for Learning on Protein Structures: Validation dataset description

 \section{Validation dataset description}

-\paragraph{RNA segmentation :} This task aims to segment 5s ribosomal RNA molecules into functional components, as defined by aligned regions in a Multi-Sequence Alignment \cite{poulenard2019effective}.
-This dataset consists of 640 RNA surface meshes of about 15k vertices.
+\paragraph{RNA segmentation :} This task aims to segment 5s ribosomal RNA molecules into functional components, as defined by aligned regions in a Multi-Sequence Alignment \citep{poulenard2019effective}.
+This dataset consists of 640 RNA surface meshes of about 15k vertices, split at random.
 It was introduced as a benchmark to compare surface encoders.

 \paragraph{Protein Interaction Prediction (PIP) :} This task aims to predict which part of a protein interacts with which part of another.
 Framed as a classification task, pairs of residues from two proteins are labeled as positives if they interact and as negatives if they do not.
-The dataset comprises 87k, 31k, and 15k training, validation, and test examples.
+The dataset comprises 87k, 31k, and 15k training, validation, and test examples, split based on a 30\% sequence identity.
+Moreover, proteins in the test set are presented in their apo conformation.

 \paragraph{Mutation Stability Prediction (MSP) :} The objective here is to determine if a mutation enhances the stability of protein-protein interaction.
 Given a protein-protein interaction structure and its mutated version, this classification task labels the pair as a positive example if it exhibits increased stability.
-This task includes 2864, 937, and 347 examples in each data split.
+This task includes 2864, 937, and 347 examples in each data split, and the splitting is performed based on a 30\% sequence identity.
 For both PIP and MSP, the performance metric is the Area under the Receiver Operating Characteristic curve (AuROC).

-\paragraph{Protein Structure Ranking (PSR) : } PSR is a regression task and aims to assign a quality score to predicted protein structures from the Critical Assessment of Methods of Protein Structure Prediction (CASP) \cite{kryshtafovych2019critical} competition.
+\paragraph{Protein Structure Ranking (PSR) : } PSR is a regression task and aims to assign a quality score to predicted protein structures from the Critical Assessment of Methods of Protein Structure Prediction (CASP) \citep{kryshtafovych2019critical} competition.
 The PSR data train, validation, and test splits hold 25.4k, 2.8k, and 16k systems respectively.
-The "global $R_S$" term represents the mean correlation across all systems and proposals.
-Meanwhile, "mean $R_S$" refers to the average correlation for each system.
+Splits correspond to a time split, with more recent CASP competition belonging to the test split.
+The "$R_g$" term represents the mean correlation across all systems and proposals.
+Meanwhile, "$R_l$" refers to the average correlation for each system.